possatti/collectd-nvidia-smi/README.md

 ## Converters

 Some values output by `nvidia-smi` need conversion to an integer or float value.
-For example, `pci.bus`, and many other queries, need to be converted from base 16 to base 10. `display_mode`, and many others, are either "Enabled" or "Disabled", so they are converted to "1" or "0", respectively.
-Other values seem impossible to convert, like `name`, `driver_version`, `pci.bus_id`, but I don't think there is anyone trying to watch these with `collectd`, so just be aware they won't work.
+For example, `pci.bus`, and many other queries, need to be converted from base 16 to base 10. `display_mode`, and many others, are either `Enabled` or `Disabled`, so they are converted to `1` or `0`, respectively.
+Other values seem impossible to convert, like `name`, `driver_version`, `pci.bus_id`, but I don't think there is anyone trying to watch these with `collectd`, so just be aware that they won't work.

 There are also some other queries that my GPU does not support, so I could not prepare them adequately, because I didn't know what they looked like, and I was not in the mood for reading a bunch of docs for queries I'm not going to use.
 There is no restriction to which queries you can make though.